fluid-music/fluid-music/README.md

 ## Goals

-Fluid Music aims to be:
+Fluid Music aspires to be:
 - *Useful* for creating music that people care about
 - *Welcoming* to developers with a wide variety of backgrounds

+See [Useful, Welcoming Software](https://web.media.mit.edu/~holbrow/post/useful-welcoming-software/) for more details.